Jessica Savage Art History Specialist

 MLIS, Rutgers University, 2014; M.Litt, University of Glasgow, 2009

-Jessica Savage has been an Art History Specialist at the Index of Christian Art since 2010.
+Jessica Savage has been an Art History Specialist at the Index of Medieval Art since 2010.
 She received her Master of Letters in Early European Art History from the University of Glasgow, where she studied at Christie’s Education in London.
 Her thesis investigated the iconography of late medieval English pilgrim relics and souvenirs.
 Savage has significant cataloguing experience in both the art and antiquarian book businesses, having worked previously for Bloomsbury Auctions and the Art Sales Index in New York.
 Initially, Savage trained as a painter at Pratt Institute and earned her BFA with a minor in art history.
 In 2014, Savage completed her MLIS degree at Rutgers University, focusing her coursework in archival practice and preservation of library materials.
 Her research interests include pilgrimage, especially souvenirs of localized iconography; visual evidence of patronage, commemoration, and revision in manuscripts from the late Middle Ages in England and France; imposed allegory and personified virtues, particularly in 15th-century manuscript illumination; manuscript materials and artistic production in the early print age; digital art history; taxonomies and archives.

 “Holkham Picture Bible,” “Harley Psalter,” “Esquiline Treasure,” and “Rocamadour,” in Grove Encyclopedia of Medieval Art (Oxford University Press, 2012).

 “Margery Kempe,” in Encyclopedia of Medieval Pilgrimage (Brill, 2009).

 “The Princeton Index’s ‘Medium’ and the Immaterial Nature of Digital Work: Manuscripts Reassessed,” presented at Fordham University, Manuscript as Medium, March 5–6, 2016.